Shooting in Sweden leaves one teenager dead and three injured today.

 Passed Away – Dead – Died – Cause of Death News.

-According to police, a shooting in Stockholm resulted in the death of a 15-year-old boy and injuries to three others on Saturday.
+A shooting in Stockholm resulted in the death of a 15-year-old boy and injuries to three others, according to police.
 The motive for the shooting has not yet been determined.
-The incident was reported near a square in southern Stockholm in the early evening, with two people found with gunshot wounds at the scene and two more injured nearby.
-The teenager died from his injuries, while the other victims were taken to the hospital.
-Two men were arrested after a car chase south of Stockholm an hour after the shooting, and police have launched an investigation into murder and attempted murder.
-Sweden has been experiencing a surge of shootings and bombings in recent years, with 391 shootings recorded in 2022, 62 of them resulting in fatalities.
+The incident occurred near a square in southern Stockholm, with police responding to reports of gunfire in the early evening.
+Two individuals were found with gunshot wounds at the scene, while two others were located nearby.
+The teenage victim later died from his injuries, while the other three injured individuals were taken to hospital.
+Two men were arrested following a car chase south of Stockholm approximately an hour after the shooting.
+The police have launched an investigation into murder and attempted murder.
+Two separate shootings in the wider Stockholm region injured three more people the following day.

 - Sweden shooting incident